WHAT IS LOBBYING?

 We may also suggest messages to send to Local Government, business leaders and others.

-WEL Victoria has a number of strategies to achieve our aims:
+WEL has these strategies to achieve our aims:

 a) Co-operation with other groups on particular issues.

 b) Education and research.